Submissions

 1. Title, must be concise, specific, and informative.
 The title must consist of no more than 30 words, written on the top line with bold Times New Roman font size 11, uppercase, and left-margin.

-2. Running title (other and shorter version of the full title), corresponding author and address must be written accordingly (see Document Template).
+2. Running title (other and shorter version of the full title), with 8 words as maximum.

-5. Keywords should consist of 3-6 words and/ or phrases, written below the abstract as seen in the template, in English, started with a capital letter (sentence case), separated with semicolon, and without an ending point.
+5. Keywords are asked to provide (3 to 5) keywords, written below the abstract as seen in the template, in English, started with a capital letter (sentence case), separated with semicolon, and without an ending point.
 The keywords must contain at least one keyword of Sustainable Development Goals (SDGs).
-Authors can use terms present in Medical Subject Headings (MeSH) as the keywords.
+Authors shall use terms present in Medical Subject Headings (MeSH) as the keywords.

-7. Highlights of the manuscript should consist of minimally two key points representing the novel contributions of the study and must not be the copy-paste and/ or repetition of sentences of any other parts of the manuscript.
-The highlights should be written using numbers before the introduction under the subheading “Highlights”.
+7. Highlights of the manuscript should consist of a minimum of two key points representing the novel contributions of the study.
+They must not be the copy-paste and repetition of sentences of other manuscript parts.
+The highlights should be written using numbers before the introduction under the subheading "Highlights”.
+Further details can be found in Document Template.

-9. Materials and Methods of the manuscript should provide a detailed explanation of the research design, settings, time frame, variables, population, samples, sampling methods, instruments, data analyses, and ethical clearance.
+9. Materials and Methods should provide a detailed explanation of the research design, settings, time frame, variables, population, samples, sampling methods, instruments, data analyses, and ethical clearance.
 This section may be divided into subsections if multiple methods are used.
+Authors should aim to describe experimental methods concisely.
+The experimental section must include all essential details to ensure reproducibility.
+References should be provided for previously published methods, with only pertinent modifications explained.
+Vendor details—such as company name, city, and country—must be included for all chemicals, reagents, strains, and similar materials.
+For statistical analyses, please specify the tests used, along with an assumed p-value or significance level (e.g., 0.05).

-12. Tables should be cited in ascending Arabic numerals according to their first appearance in the manuscript.
+11. Figures should be cited in ascending Arabic numerals according to their first appearance in the manuscript.
+Every table must have a descriptive title and if numerical measurements are given, the units should be included in the column heading.
+Vertical rules should not be used.
 Each table should be labeled with Arabic numerals in order, followed by a brief descriptive title, centered above the table.
 Tables should not be submitted in separate files.
-Total number of tables and figures should be limited, advisably no more than five, and the title of each table should be written center-aligned at the top of the table, in normal Times New Roman, font size 9.
-Text within tables should be written in 1 space, normal Times New Roman font size 9 or less.
+A total number of tables and figures should be limited, advisably no more than five, and the title of each table should be written center-aligned at the top of the table, in normal Times New Roman, 9 point.
+Text within tables should be written in 1 space, normal Times New Roman font 8-9 point.
+Further details can be found in Document Template.

 14. Strength and limitations, the authors should describe the strength of the study that may include the findings, the novelty of the topic and methodology, and the contribution of the study.
 In addition, the limitations of the study should also be described that may include the lack of access to information or resources, the limited time of the study, and the size of the population.
 Suggestions for further studies can also be included in this part.